danieltamming/danieltamming.github.io/index.md

 ### 1.1.
 Artificial Data Generation for Natural Language Processing Tasks - University of Waterloo Master's Thesis (In Progress)
 A detailed study of various synthetic data generation techniques that provide multi-percentage point accuracy increases to state-of-the-art text classification models.
 The data generation methods range from rules-based to deep-learning-based approaches.

-This description is kept purposefully vague: details will be filled in upon completion.
+This description is intended to be vague: details will be filled in upon completion.

 #### Relevant Links (Coming Soon)
  - GitHub repo will be made public upon completion